-With the release of Version 9.0 of the AIR software systems in 2007, AIR significantly enhanced the methodology by which business interruption losses are calculated with the AIR Hurricane Model for the United States.
+Over time AIR has significantly enhanced the methodology by which business interruption losses are calculated with the AIR Hurricane Model for the United States.
 In addition to direct business interruption (BI) losses due to loss of business income during the period of restoration, the enhanced damage function now includes indirect business interruption losses stemming from actions taken by civil authorities, loss of business income from dependent properties, and utility service interruption.

-Since 2007, the enhanced modeling of BI losses has been extended to other models and it will continue to be rolled out as models are updated or added, and as the availability of data for validation makes possible its inclusion.
+Since then the enhanced modeling of BI losses has been extended to other models and it will continue to be rolled out as models are updated or added, and as the availability of data for validation makes possible its inclusion.
 In the meantime, those models that support the estimation of BI losses but that do not yet incorporate the new methodology, estimate BI losses arising only from direct physical damage to the structure.